Grade 3/4 with Todd, Peter, Jordy, Emily & Joseph!

-Grade 3/4 students will begin Science in Term 1.
+Grade 3/4 students will continue Science in Term 2.
 It will begin on a rotating basis between the Grade 3/4 teachers.
 The students will learn about four Science branches; Chemistry, Forces, Space and Biology, this Term.
 As well as completing experiments and testing hypotheses, students will conduct their own investigations.

-Students will continue learning to code using the Swift Playgrounds app, showing off their technical skills with games and learning coding language.
+Students will continue learning to code using Code.org, showing off their technical skills with games and learning coding language.

-This term in Mathematics students will explore place value and operation concepts as well as using hands on activities and open ended tasks to develop their knowledge in statistics and probability through the concept of chance.
-Students will also extend their knowledge in measurement by exploring the concepts of mass, capacity and temperature.
+This term in Mathematics students will revisit place value and operation concepts in particular multiplication and division, explore fractions as well as using hands on activities and open ended tasks to develop their knowledge in length, perimeter and area.

 Reading this term will incorporate several different methods of teaching, from guided reading to reading rotations.
-Students will use a variety of fiction and non-fiction text to practice finding the main idea and making predictions.
+Students will use a variety of fiction and non-fiction text to practice finding the cause and effect and paraphrasing the text they are reading.
 Students will also use a variety of texts to explore many more reading strategies to improve their comprehension.

 Read Around the World

-Read Around the World will begin in week 3.
+Read Around the World will continue in Term 2.
 For every page a student reads at home, students will travel an agreed distance on our classroom world map.
 For example, by reading 60 pages at home a student could travel the 4,400km from Australia to Singapore.
 The students will then conduct research on Singapore for that week and record it in their passport.
 Read Around the World is designed for students to explore different countries and develop their research skills in conjunction with reading.

 The 3/4 team, Todd, Peter, Jordy, Emily & Joseph